thecodingmachine/integration.joomla.moufla/README.md

 Supported Joomla version
 ------------------------

-Moufla 2.x is compatible with Joomla 3.x.
+Moufla 2.x is compatible with Joomla 3.x and Splash MVC 7.x.

 Installation
 ------------